ava-labs/avalanchego/README.md

 [`subnet-cli`](https://github.com/ava-labs/subnet-cli).
 This powerful CLI can add validators, create subnets, and create blockchains.

+_The `subnet-cli` DOES NOT need to be run on the same host where you are running your validator.
+By default, it interfaces exclusively with the public Avalanche API Endpoints._

 To make it as easy as possible to get started, the `subnet-cli` also provides a `wizard` command that takes care of EVERYTHING for you.
 TL;DR, type one command and you'll have a subnet with a running `subnet-evm` instance 5 minutes